 What is Capacity Management?

-Capacity management in the context of this blog refers to when a business maximizes its prospective future enterprises and production output continuously under any and all conditions.
-The capacity of a business measures how much the company can accomplish, produce or sell within a specific time period.
+Capacity management in the context of this blog refers to when a business or organization maximizes its prospective future enterprises and production output continuously under any and all conditions.
+The capacity of a business or organization measures how much the company can accomplish, produce or sell within a specific time period.
 (Gabriel Machado Pureza, read Nov.
 2021)

 - A doctor’s office can see 6 patients an hour and 50 patients in a day

 - Your local coffee shop can brew 1000 cups of coffee a day

 - A movie theater can house 200 patrons per movie showing 6 times a day

 - A train can carry 60 passengers per car at any one time and have up to 10 cars on a particular run